On Medicare? Annual Open Enrollment Is Now

 What is Medicare Part A?

-Medicare Part A is a health insurance program administered by the federal government which primarily covers inpatient hospital care, but also helps cover skilled nursing facility, hospice care, and home health care costs.
+Medicare Part A is a health insurance program administered by the federal government which primarily covers inpatient hospital care, but also helps cover skilled nursing facility, hospice care, and some home health care costs.
 Part A and Part B are also known as “Original Medicare”.

 Who is eligible for Part A?